nonfx/codepipes-ci-cd-modules/scripts/container-load/README.md

 images:
   - name: sonarsource/sonar-scanner-cli
-    tag: latest
+    tags: [latest, 4, 4.8]
     target_name: sonar-scanner-cli
 ```

-This will push the DockerHub image sonar-scanner-cli up to ECR and GCR with tag latest.
+This will push the DockerHub image sonar-scanner-cli up to ECR and GCR with tag latest, 4 and 4.8.

 Requirements: